sympy/sympy/doc/src/explanation/glossary.md

     all equivalent expressions can be transformed to.
 An expression that is put into a canonical form is said to be *canonicalized*.
 Typically canonical forms are unique and have properties that make them easier to work with.
-For example, a common canonical form used for rational function is $p/q$, where $p$ and $q$ are expanded polynomials with no common factors.
+For example, a common canonical form used for rational functions is $\frac{p}{q}$, where $p$ and $q$ are expanded polynomials with no common factors.

 Code Generation

     *Code generation* refers to the process of taking a SymPy expression and converting it into code for a language or library so that it can be evaluated numerically.
-SymPy supports [code generation](codegen_module)
-    for dozens of languages and libraries including C, C++, Fortran, and NumPy.
+SymPy supports code generation for [dozens of languages](codegen_module) and libraries including C, C++, Fortran, and NumPy.

 Core